gapmiss/iconoir-icons/README.md

 The delimiter is the pipe symbol `|`.

-ICON = the name of the icon e.g. iconoir-peace-hand COLOR= the CSS color of the icon e.g. purple
+ICON   = the name of the icon e.g. iconoir-peace-hand COLOR  = the CSS color of the icon e.g. purple
-W= the CSS width of the icon e.g. 1em
+W      = the CSS width of the icon e.g. 1em
-H= the CSS height of the icon e.g. 1em
+H      = the CSS height of the icon e.g. 1em
 STYLE  = the CSS rule(s) for the icon component e.g. float:right;

 ONLY the ICON name is required.
-ALL others optional.
+ALL others optional, but cannot be empty.

 `~![iconoir-peace-hand|purple|1em|1em|float:right;]`
 ```